This article is last updated on 4/2022.

 Tip: You can always select a subtitle and click on the “Load selected subtitle” to quickly load the subtitle to enjoy your movie along with understating.
 Also, there is an option to save a subtitle to your local hard drive for offline use.

-PotPlayer offers almost the same options which VLC and KMP provide concerning subtitle managing and styling.
-While VLC has a build in subtitle downloader that works good but is manual.
+PotPlayer offers almost the same options that VLC and KMP provide concerning subtitle managing and styling.
+While VLC has a build-in subtitle downloader that works well but is manual.
 KMP doesn’t have a built-in subtitle downloader at present.
-The Potplayer can search and download subtitles automatically from the Open Subtitles website, which offers the largest number of subtitles but even downloading from the site itself is pretty much boring, you’ll have to close the pop-up ads, watch out the fake/ads download buttons, etc. But this player makes use of API’s to fetch subtitles and load right into the player without any fuss.
+The Potplayer can search and download subtitles automatically from the Open Subtitles website, which offers the largest number of subtitles but even downloading from the site itself is pretty much boring, you’ll have to close the pop-up ads, and watch out for the fake/ads download buttons, etc. But this player makes use of APIs to fetch subtitles and load them right into the player without any fuss.

 PotPlayer is the last video player I’ll use for the rest of my life.
-Unless something new happens in the Video player industry.QUickfever
+Unless something new happens in the Video player industry.Quickfever.com